First Home Buyers Benefits

 Stamp duty is a government levy owed when purchasing assets, such as property or vehicles.
 The amount of stamp duty that applies to a transaction varies depending on where you live, the type of transaction taking place and its value.

-The State Government understands that purchasing a home can feel out of reach for many first home buyers, so they’ve made changes to stamp duty to assist young people and first home buyers to get into the market.
+The State Government understands that purchasing a home can feel out of reach for many first home buyers, so they’ve made changes to stamp duty to assist young people and first home buyers to get into the market to potential first home buyer stamp duty concessions.

 If you live in Victoria and you’re purchasing or building a property below $600,000, you will currently pay no stamp duty.
 That could potentially be a saving of up to $31,000.